orcfax/docs/docs/FACT token/utility-token.md

 The FACT token is used in the Orcfax network as the form of payment for the fees charged to publish new fact statements.

-If an Orcfax feed consumer (e.g. dApp, smart contract) would like a more current update for a given datum feed (e.g. ADA/USD), then an on-demand publication request can be triggered.
-The cost of publishing this new fact datum on-chain is quoted and paid in FACT.
+If an Orcfax feed consumer (e.g. dApp, smart contract) needs a more current update for a given datum feed (e.g. ADA/USD) than is available on-chain, then an on-demand publication request can be triggered.
+The cost of publishing this new fact datum on-chain is quoted in $FACT.

-If an Orcfax feed consumer (e.g. dApp, smart contract) would like to either use our heartbeat or on-demand feeds (e.g. ADA/USD), then the cost of publishing these fact datum on-chain is quoted and paid in FACT.
+Orcfax feed consumers seeking to fund datum feeds which are published on a fixed heartbeat schedule will also have the cost of publication quoted in FACT.

-An Orcfax feed consumer can also pay in ADA but will incur an additional fee (covering the costs of converting the ADA to FACT) tokens in order to fulfill the feed payment.
+While consumer will also have the ability to pay in ADA, these transactions will incur an additional fee (covering the costs of converting the ADA to FACT) tokens in order to fulfill the feed payment.
+The ADA which was used to fund publication will be sold for FACT.

 ![Orcfax Economic Model](/img/2024-02--Orcfax-economic-model2.jpg)